Aerial Photography of Portsmouth Naval Base (July 2019)

 It aims to stimulate critical engagement with competing theories in traditional and contemporary areas of leadership, whilst exploring practical applications of leadership theories.
 Moreover, it will facilitate the development of a personal leader/leadership profile and development plan.
 Not only will this module develop subject specific knowledge and understanding, it will also enhance important graduate skills including: communication, critical analysis, decision making, independent research, reflective learning, and self-awareness.

+Use flexible project management tools that meet industry standards, and learn to differentiate between transformative initiatives and business-as-usual processes.
 By evaluating real-world cases, you’ll analyse the contextual factors and stakeholder dynamics that position certain projects as strategic investments.
 With an outcome-oriented mindset, you’ll appreciate how disciplined planning, communication and risk mitigation leads teams to mobilise resources for impactful delivery.
+This module equips you with a versatile project management toolkit and a strategic perspective that is highly valued across sectors.

 It explores the responsibilities and boundaries of businesses in a range of contemporary environmental and social issues and in the context of differing ethical frameworks.
 In this module we will also investigate how areas ranging from business ethics, law, politics, economics, strategy and management affect our understanding and practice related to responsible and sustainable business.
 Topics addressed in this module include, but will not be restricted to: foundation in business ethics, stakeholder theory, definitions and conceptions and practical applications of Corporate Social Responsibility (CSR) and sustainability.

+By appraising issues at business and corporate levels, you'll develop expertise in applying strategic frameworks to identify options.
 You'll examine theory, weigh evidence and propose strategies as you develop practical skills for issue resolution and driving strategic change.
+By the end of this module you'll be ready to evaluate propositions critically, and to recommend implementations to real-world challenges.

-When you graduate after successfully completing a placement year, your degree transcript and degree certificate will state that your degree is `in the sandwich mode'.
+When you successfully complete your placement it will be recognised in your degree transcript of achievement, and your degree certificate will state `in the sandwich mode'.

 Changes to course content